The tools provided in the Interactive canvas make it a versatile and creative space for exploring Lesson content.

 To reverse an 'undo' action, click the right-pointing arrow.

 Students also have a Reset button available, which takes the canvas back to the original state.
 If they click this by mistake, then they can click the Undo button to restore their work.

 The black arrow is a standard cursor tool.
 Use this to select, resize, rotate, and move elements around the canvas.

 Select an element by clicking it with the cursor tool.
-Drag the square dots on the corners and edges of the bounding box to stretch, squash, embiggen, and shrink the element.
-Drag the circular dot on top of the element to rotate it.
+Drag the square dots on the corners and edges of the bounding box to stretch, squash, embiggen and shrink the element.
+Drag the round dot on top of the element to rotate it.